 - The other spouse (the Respondent) has the capacity to pay.
 This means that the Respondent’s income exceeds their reasonable expenses.

 Importantly, a party of the relationship or marriage does not have an automatic right to spousal maintenance upon separation or divorce.
-Whether spousal maintenance can be successfully brought depends upon the individual factors of each case, the financial capability of both parties and the evidence of your claim before the Court.
-In order to substantiate you claim for Spousal Maintenance, the Court should be provided with evidence such as:
+Whether spousal maintenance can be successfully brought depends upon the individual factors of each case, the financial capability of both parties, and the evidence of your claim before the Court.
+In order to substantiate your claim for Spousal Maintenance, the Court should be provided with evidence such as:

 - A detailed history of work you have performed during the marriage and what income was produced during this time;

 - When and why you gave up work and the effect it has had on your career and future income earning capacity;

 - Any serious issues which has occurred post-separation, such as health issues for yourself or children which may cause you to be unable to gain employment;

 - What jobs may be available to you based on your work experience in the short and intermediate future; and

 - Any expert evidence (psychologists, medical practitioners, psychiatrists) regarding issues which are impacting you and your ability to obtain employment.